AI in the enterprise

 Step 2: Create a governance framework for AI

-A governance framework for AI is essentially a set of rules for how AI should be used and managed within an organization.
-This not only includes the day-to-day handling of AI but also the broader strategy for its development, deployment, and maintenance.
+A governance framework for AI is a set of rules for how AI should be used and managed within an organization.
+This includes the day-to-day handling of AI and the broader strategy for its development, deployment, and maintenance.

 - What is the purpose of the AI policy?